NerdyDuck/NerdyDuck.Collections/README.md

 For examples and a complete class reference, please see the [Wiki](../../wiki/). :exclamation: **Work in progress**.

 #### History
+#####TBD / vNext / DAK
+- Added deployment project to compile all projects and create/push the NuGet package in one go.
+Removed separate NuGet project.
+Removes also dependency on NuGet Packager Template.
+- Extracted file signing into its own reusable MSBuild target file.
+- Extracted resource generation for desktop project into its own reusable MSBuild target file.
+- Created a MSBuild target for automatic T4 transformations on build.
+Removes dependency on Visual Studio Modeling SDK.

 ##### 2016-02-26 / v1.0.1 / DAK
 - Fixed: Wrong build action for Resources.tt breaks NuGet package for UWP, because the file is not part of package, but required as payload.